Home Legal Product Disclosure Statement

 The following hypothetical example illustrates one of the risks that can be associated with Forward Contracts as a result of the fact that you cannot Terminate a Forward Contract even if your requirement to send funds overseas ceases to exist.

-In scenario 2 of Example A above, assuming that the Australia company entered in a Forward Contract on 17 October 2022, they may find that at the beginning of November they no longer want to buy the laptops or that the American company is unable to fulfil the order.
-However, they are still bound to settle the Forward Contract with OFX even though they no longer need to send any money to the US.
-They will ask OFX to Terminate the transaction, or, if they simply fail to deliver the funds on the Settlement Date, we will automatically Terminate the transaction.
-If the Forward Contract had been Terminated on 2 November 2022 the exchange rate was 0.6409 at that time.
-The loss would therefore have been AUD $8,041.27, which the Australian company would have to pay to us within 7 days.
+In scenario 2 of Example A above, assuming that the Australia company entered in a Forward Contract at 0.6368 on 2 October 2023, they may find that at the beginning of November they no longer want to buy the laptops or that the American company is unable to fulfil the order.
+However, they are still bound to settle the contract with OFX even though they no longer need to send any money to the US.
+They will ask OFX to terminate the transaction, or, if they simply fail to deliver the funds on the Settlement Date, we will automatically terminate the transaction.
+If the Forward Contract had been terminated on 2 November 2023, the Spot exchange rate was 0.6434 at that time.
+The loss would therefore have been AUD $3,221.74, which the Australian company would have to pay to us within 7 days.

 Please note: The exchange rates mentioned are used for the purposes of illustration only and are based on the material in Table 1 in section 3.4 of the PDS, above.